 This is where I could use a tip – Do you know what you can do with extra ice packs?
 Can they be recycled or donated?

-Alright, finally, we’ve got the bottom of the freezer.
+Alright, finally, we’ve reached the bottom of the freezer.
 Here I store frozen veggies on the right and fruit and desserts on the left.

 Sometimes we do have veggie burgers or dumplings that are frozen so I just store them with the veggies.